Program

 To Kelli Sallman--workshop instructor, Grammar Queen (sung to the tune of Abba’s Dancing Queen), wise counselor, word crafter extraordinaire, and friend.

-To Jon Bowles--emcee, master storyteller, purveyor of deep thoughts, the spark for SpokenStorySlamKC, and partner-in-crime.
+To Jon Bowles--master storyteller, purveyor of deep thoughts, the spark for SpokenStorySlamKC, and partner-in-crime.
 Human connection?
 It’s your jam.
 Just sayin’.

-To our storytellers—Beks, Cal, Holly, Jon, Keith, Roger, Wendy—you’re living proof that storytelling is an act of service.
+To our storytellers-Kelli, Greg, Andrew, Alastair, Melissa, Bobbie, and Jon—you’re living proof that storytelling is an act of service.
 Deepest thanks for your vulnerability and generosity in sharing your story!

-To Maria Jones and Karen Krahn—who have brought us more than concessions tonight.
+To Maria Jones and Melissa-food is their love language, and they'd be happy serving the world from an international food truck.
 They’re our welcome mat, our springboard, our heart and soul.

-To Jon Bowles, Bruce Jeffrey, Jonathan Jones, Maria Jones, Karen Krahn, and Melissa Matthews who gave so graciously of their time to set up and tear down.
-Stories matter, and thank you for making our story a part of yours.
+To Jon Bowles, Bruce Jeffrey, Callie and Zeb Johnson, Jonathan and Maria Jones, and Mark and Melissa Matthews who gave so graciously of their time to set up and tear down.
+Stories change the world, so thank you for providing a space in your hearts for that to begin.

-To the good folks at Beggars Table who shared their space generously, with kind hospitality, and with open hearts
+To the good folks at Beggars Table who shared their space generously, with kind hospitality, and with open hearts.
+And they got a guy (yes, thank you, Doug Vanmeter!) who knows how to run the freight elevator!

-To Jon Bowles--emcee, master storyteller, purveyor of deep thoughts, the spark for SpokenStorySlamKC, and partner-in-crime.
+To Jon Bowles--master storyteller, purveyor of deep thoughts, the spark for SpokenStorySlamKC, and partner-in-crime.
 Human connection?
 It’s your jam.
 Just sayin’.

-To our storytellers—Beks, Cal, Holly, Jon, Keith, Roger, Wendy—you’re living proof that storytelling is an act of service.
+To our storytellers-Kelli, Greg, Andrew, Alastair, Melissa, Bobbie, and Jon—you’re living proof that storytelling is an act of service.
 Deepest thanks for your vulnerability and generosity in sharing your story!

-To Maria Jones and Karen Krahn—who have brought us more than concessions tonight.
+To Maria Jones and Melissa-food is their love language, and they'd be happy serving the world from an international food truck.
 They’re our welcome mat, our springboard, our heart and soul.

-To Jon Bowles, Bruce Jeffrey, Jonathan Jones, Maria Jones, Karen Krahn, and Melissa Matthews who gave so graciously of their time to set up and tear down.
-Stories matter, and thank you for making our story a part of yours.
+To Jon Bowles, Bruce Jeffrey, Callie and Zeb Johnson, Jonathan and Maria Jones, and Mark and Melissa Matthews who gave so graciously of their time to set up and tear down.
+Stories change the world, so thank you for providing a space in your hearts for that to begin.

-To the good folks at Beggars Table who shared their space generously, with kind hospitality, and with open hearts
+To the good folks at Beggars Table who shared their space generously, with kind hospitality, and with open hearts.
+And they got a guy (yes, thank you, Doug Vanmeter!) who knows how to run the freight elevator!

 Please take a minute to complete this short survey to let us know how your experience went this evening!